 Gain valuable insight into DNS traffic on domain-by-domain or specific DNS record basis.
 Filter and visualize data through variety of metrics, such as query count and average response time.
 Get even more granular with dimensional filters, displaying deeper analysis into response codes, data centers, and more.

-Cloudflare’s global Anycast network powers our DNS and other services, serving 86 billion DNS queries per day, and growing.
-More than 9 million websites, including major ecommerce websites, government agencies and enterprises, use Cloudflare DNS service to make sure their website is online and always available to anyone in the world.
+Cloudflare’s global Anycast network powers our DNS and other services, serving 300 billion DNS queries per day, and growing.
+More than 26 million Internet properties, including major ecommerce websites, government agencies and enterprises, use Cloudflare DNS service to make sure their website is online and always available to anyone in the world.

 With data centers located across the world, every node in our network can serve any DNS request on our custom-built, fully-owned hardware running Cloudflare’s authoritative DNS software.
 With built-in load balancing and automatic failover, the Cloudflare network has been designed to withstand losing 50% of the network without impacting service availability.
 Customers who sign up for our Business or Enterprise plans also receive a 100% and 2500% uptime SLA, respectively.